peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 where $N = c_1 + c_2 + ... + c_k = \sum_{j=1}^n w_j$.
 This is from the definition of information entropy.

 It's not easy to calculate the entropy change of an action ($\Delta S_{i,j}$) without using some approximation method.
 We have to calculate both the entropy of the state before the action and the entropy of the state after the action, and then subtract.
 Unlike enthalpy change, this value **is** dependent on the state of the system.

+> The $\Delta S$ is sometimes called information gain.

+> There are data structures ([Link/cut tree](https://courses.csail.mit.edu/6.851/spring07/scribe/lec04.pdf), [Euler tour tree](https://courses.csail.mit.edu/6.851/spring07/scribe/lec05.pdf)) specialized for tracking the connected components of a forest which optimize the running time of $\Delta S$ calculation, which I may use later.
+For now the implementation is brute-force as described above.

 ## Algorithm
 We are going to solve the optimization problem on $G_{MST}$.
 Remove some edges of $G_{MST}$, so that